pingcap/docs/benchmark/benchmark-sysbench-v5-vs-v4.md

 ## Test purpose

-This test aim at comparing the Sysbench performance of TiDB 5.0 and TiDB 4.0 in the Online Transactional Processing (OLTP) scenario.
+This test aims at comparing the Sysbench performance of TiDB 5.0 and TiDB 4.0 in the Online Transactional Processing (OLTP) scenario.

 ## Test environment (AWS EC2）